 “What advantages does working with the program provide?”

-In short, Remote Year handles all of the logistics for someone who is able to work remotely!
+In short, Remote Year handles all of the logistics for someone who can work remotely!
 They plan the 12-month or 4-month itinerary, set you up with a furnished apartment in each city, provide you with a co-working space (with reliable wifi!) within walking distance of your apartment, and coordinate all travel between cities.
 (You just have to book your flight to the first city of your program and out of the last city.)
 Even before landing in Peru, I can already tell it’s so much more than that, though.
-From a close friend of mine that’s gone on a Remote Year before, his biggest piece of advice was to invest in the community around you that you’re traveling with.
+From a close friend of mine who’s gone on a Remote Year before, his biggest piece of advice was to invest in the community around you that you’re traveling with.
 Much like anything else, you get out what you put in, and he’s made lifelong friends from his year-long adventure with those people.
-And the Slack community is great, too!
+The Slack community is great, too!
 There are so many different channels and threads with packing advice, travel tips, and so much more.
-There are also Remote Year staff in each city… We have a program leader that will be traveling along with us to each city, as well as two local staff members in Lima that are there to help every step of the way.
+There are also Remote Year staff in each city… We have a program leader who will be traveling along with us to each city, as well as two local staff members in Lima who are there to help every step of the way.
 In addition, RY also organizes cultural, educational, and social activities for you to take part in in each city!
-Those are called “Tracks” and I’m so excited to get to dive in to some fun times with the rest of my travel group.
+Those are called “Tracks” and I’m so excited to get to dive into some fun times with the rest of my travel group.

-“During the program, do you work your regular job just remote?
-Or work local?”
+“During the program, do you work your regular job just remotely?
+Or work locally?”

 You work your regular job!
 As mentioned above, RY handles all of the logistics, but they don’t provide you with a job.
 (They do have lots of resources available for finding a remote job and will even offer support to help you talk it over with your employer!)
 In terms of local involvement, Remote Year does offer information about volunteer opportunities for you to opt in to, so you can get even more immersed in your city.